rickb777/process/README.md

 ## What's New in Version 2

 * Several API functions were deleted to keep things simple.
-* New MaxConcurrency throttling feature was added.
+* New WorkQueue unlimited channel added

 ## Licence